uavster/mavwork/README.md

 ================
 MAVwork is a framework for visual control of Micro Aerial Vehicles (MAV).
 It defines a C++ API from which your application can interact with multiple drones of different types in a common way.
 Currently, MAVwork runs on Linux and it supports the following drones:

-- AR.Drone by Parrot (http://ardrone2.parrot.com) (Not yet tested with AR.Drone 2.0).
-Sample video: http://vimeo.com/61373127
+- AR.Drone by [Parrot](http://ardrone2.parrot.com) (Not yet tested with AR.Drone 2.0).
+More information here [here](http://uavster.com/projects/Initial-MAVwork-release-for-the-Parrot-AR.Drone).
-- Pelican by Ascending Technologies (http://www.asctec.de).
-Sample video: http://vimeo.com/61370169
+- Pelican by [Ascending Technologies](http://www.asctec.de).
+More information [here](http://uavster.com/projects/MAVwork-support-for-the-Pelican-quadcopter).
-- LinkQuad by UAS Technologies Sweden AB (http://www.uastech.com).
-Sample video: http://vimeo.com/61558982
+- LinkQuad by [UAS Technologies Sweden AB](http://www.uastech.com).
+More information [here](http://uavster.com/projects/MAVwork-support-for-the-LinkQuad-quadcopter).

 Plainly speaking, MAVwork transforms any drone into an AR.Drone on steroids, featuring: